instituteforgov/ukgov-businessplans/readme.md

-Readme: UK Government Business Plan data retrieval & analytics
+UK Government Business Plan data retrieval & analytics
 ====================

  The code in this repository collects and analyses data on the UK Government's progress against its own Structural Reform Plan actions.
 This was used in several [Whitehall Monitor](http://instituteforgoverment.org.uk/our-work/whitehall-monitor) bulletins and Whitehall Monitor 2013 and 2014 annual reports published by the [Institute for Government](http://instituteforgoverment.org.uk).
 Code by [@petrbouchal](http://github.com/petrbouchal).